I am fascinated by Northern Sweden, Norway, and Finland. The land has a beautiful midnight sun, but it is also where the three countries meet.

 From Sweden is the most challenging route to visit, The Three-Country Cairn.
 To reach it from Sweden, you must hike at least 70 kilometers (43 miles) one way.
 The hike is quite a difficult one as there are several river crossings.

-There is a snowmobile trail in The Three-County Cairn area named after the Crown Princess of Sweden, Victoria.
+A snowmobile trail in The Three-County Cairn area is named after the Crown Princess of Sweden, Victoria.

 At A Bus On A Dusty Road, we talk about everything about travel, life, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.